 - A. City Manager Administration.
 The city manager is responsible for the organization, conduct and operation of the several offices and departments of the City consistent with this Charter, and the ordinances of the City as established by the city council.
 The city manager shall assure the efficient and effective operation of the city departments, shall review their operation, and when needed shall recommend the creation of additional departments, divisions, offices and agencies or their consolidation, alteration or abolition.
-Each department shall be headed by an officer as department head who shall be appointed and may be suspended or removed by the city manager. - B. Council Approval.
+Each department shall be headed by an officer as department head who shall be appointed and may be suspended or removed by the city manager. - B. Council Approval or Organizational Structure.
+Unless as otherwise provided in this Charter, the correct organizational structure shall not be modified for the adoption of this Charter from that currently existing.
 Any reorganization or restructuring of a department recommended by city manager must be approved by ordinance or resolution of the city council.
 The city council, by ordinance or resolution, may assign additional functions or duties to offices, departments or agencies not inconsistent with this Charter.
 Where the positions are not incompatible, the city council may combine in one person the powers and duties of two or more offices created or authorized by this Charter.
 The city manager shall recommend and the city council shall provide for the number, titles, qualifications, powers, duties and compensation of all officers and employees.